DebasisBaidya/Strategic-Business-Acquisition_Project-5/README.md

 ---

-## 🧠 Project Overview
+## 🧾 Project Overview

 This project dives deep into analyzing telecom user behavior, network performance, and customer satisfaction using advanced data analytics and machine learning.

+🔍 **Goal**:
-The objective is to generate actionable insights to drive business decisions, improve customer experience, and optimize resources.
+To uncover actionable insights for business decisions, improve user experience, and optimize network resources.

-Structured into multiple tasks:
-- 📊 EDA
-- 🧼 Preprocessing
-- 🤖 Predictive Modeling
-- 🔍 Clustering
-- 📈 Dashboard
-- 🗄️ SQL Server Integration
+🛠️ **Approach**:
+A multi-stage pipeline: from preprocessing and EDA to clustering, modeling, dashboarding, and database integration.

 ---